InternetElectronic

 How 5G Home Internet Works

 5G Home Internet uses a receiver placed in your window to catch high-frequency cellular signals from a nearby cell tower, converting them into a Wi-Fi signal for your electronics.
 It is generally more affordable than Starlink and boasts incredibly fast download speeds—provided you are within the "line of sight" of a 5G Ultra Wideband tower.
 However, if there are dense trees, hills, or significant distance between your home and the tower, the signal degrades severely.
+Fixed wireless is also prone to deprioritization during heavy cellular network congestion.

 The Starlink Advantage

 Starlink operates a massive constellation of satellites orbiting very close to the Earth.
 Because they are in Low-Earth Orbit, the latency (ping) is remarkably low compared to traditional satellite internet.
 Starlink requires a completely unobstructed view of the sky to maintain a connection.
 Its primary advantage is absolute geographical independence; it can provide high-speed internet to a cabin deep in the mountains where zero cellular signal exists.
+The dish utilizes phased array technology to track satellites dynamically overhead.

 Satellite connecting to the cloud